miguoer/blog/docs/web-front/framework/framework-react02.md

   invariant(
     finishedWork !== root.current,
-    'Cannot commit the same tree as before.
-This error is likely caused by ' + 'a bug in React.
-Please file an issue.',
+    "Cannot commit the same tree as before.
+This error is likely caused by " + "a bug in React.
+Please file an issue."
   );

   // commitRoot never returns a continuation; it always finishes synchronously.